rahulyesantharao/blog-api-m1/post_converter/md_posts/post5.md

 Directly saving every single Huffman code for every character of the alphabet would be incredibly space-inefficient, and would render meaningless any space savings we were able to make through LZ77.
 Because of this, DEFLATE uses a specific ordering convention for its Huffman codes.
 In particular,

-> -All codes of a given bit length have lexicographically consecutive values, in the same order as the symbols they represent;<br/>
+> - All codes of a given bit length have lexicographically consecutive values, in the same order as the symbols they represent;<br/>
 > - Shorter codes lexicographically precede longer codes.